 - Only Participants Can Critique – Only allow those who participated as salespeople in the scenarios to join the group critique.
 If managers who didn’t participate give critiques, players feel evaluated.
-And if customers share critiques, sales reps can feel like they were set up to fail.
+And if customers share critiques, sales reps can feel like they are set up to fail.

 3. Rely on Relevance